BrowserWorks/website/src/content/docs/docs/support/android/custom-search-engines.md

 ---
+slug: support/android/custom-search-engines
 title: Manage my default search engines in Waterfox for Android
 label: Manage my default search engines in Waterfox for Android
 ---

 Waterfox for Android gives you the ability to add, remove, and change a default search engine.
 There are a variety of search engines available to choose from such as Google and Bing.
 You can also manually add other search engines and set one of them as your default.

+Note: Some search engines are regionally bound and may not be accessible from every location.
+Make sure the search engine you want is available in your region.

 ### Change the default search engine